mgallegoa/dev-container/README.md

 This will create the next directory and place the root files and folders:
 /workspaces/dev-container/

-Use the next command to connect to the new devcontainer:
 > [!IMPORTANT]
+> Use the next command to connect to the new devcontainer:
-> docker exec -it --user manuel container_id bash
+> docker exec -it --user manuel manuel-dev-container-spec bash

+## Build/Run the container only from Dockerfile (not use the devContainer specification)

+Use the .devcontainer-manuel/Dockerfile to build the image.
+Build the image:
+> docker build -t manuelarias/devcontainer:v1 -f .devcontainer-manuel/Dockerfile .

+Run the image:
+> docker run -d --name rest-api-node

 > [!IMPORTANT]
+>
 > Lazy NeoVim - Afther instalation:
-> 1. Open neovim to auto-install the lazy plugins.
+> 1. Open neovim to auto-install the lazy plugins or run the command:
+>    nvim --headless "+Lazy! sync" +qa
 > 2. Run Mason and install (i) the Language Servers LSP:
 >    2.1. css-lsp : vscode-css-languageservice
 >    2.2. eslint_d : eslint_d.js